cronicle-edge/cronicle-edge/Readme.md

 	"cas_auth": true,
 	"cas_url": "https://example.com/casauth"

+The validated user should exist.
+If user does not exist, but validated through CAS, an error is thrown.
+For now, there is no way to authenticate locally when cas auth is configured.
+It is a good idea to create all users first, mark atleast one of them as administrator, then turn on CAS authentication.

 ### Serve cronicle on custom base path
 Ever wanted to serve cronicle on ```https://myserver/cron``` ?
 Just set ```base_path = /cron``` in config.json or set ```CRONICLE_base_path=/cron``` variable
 Refer to [1.10.1 release notes](https://github.com/cronicle-edge/cronicle-edge/releases/tag/v1.10.1) for more details.